 Currently, Fishbein teaches on the music theory faculties of The Peabody Institute of Johns Hopkins University and Towson University.
 Previously, he taught at the University of Maryland Baltimore County, The College of New Jersey, and the University of Nevada Las Vegas.
 Fishbein earned his Ph.D. in Music from the University of California, Los Angeles (UCLA), where he directed the UCLA Early Music Ensemble.
 He completed his Master of Music at the San Francisco Conservatory of Music (SFCM) with additional graduate studies at the University of Maryland (UMD), earning UMD’s Distinguished Teaching Award.
 At SFCM, Fishbein served as assistant conductor to David Conte of the Conservatory Chorus and won first prize in the Conservatory Art Song Composition Competition.
 He earned undergraduate degrees in Music and Psychology from Carnegie Mellon University, where he won the Harry G. Archer Prize in Orchestral Composition.

-A native of Baltimore, Fishbein studied piano and music theory at the Peabody Preparatory.
-His teachers include Roger Bourland, Paul Chihara, David Conte, Richard Danielpour, Nancy Galbraith, Ian Krouse, David Lefkowitz, and Lawrence Moss.
+A native of Baltimore, Fishbein studied Piano Performance and Music Theory at The Peabody Preparatory.
+His composition teachers include Roger Bourland, Paul Chihara, David Conte, Richard Danielpour, Nancy Galbraith, Ian Krouse, David Lefkowitz, and Lawrence Moss.